 A Filipino television mainstay who charmed a nation by playing a beloved, ageless character on its longest-running noontime show.

-Pauleen Luna didn't just join a show; she became a fixture of Philippine pop culture.
-Stepping onto the stage of 'Eat Bulaga!' in 2005, she introduced audiences to 'Baby Poleng,' a character whose childlike wonder and comedic timing struck a deep chord.
-For years, her presence was a daily ritual for millions, blending humor with a relatable innocence that transcended age.
-Beyond the noontime spotlight, she built a career in film and television, but her identity remains intertwined with the show that made her a household name.
-Her personal life, including her marriage to politician Vic Sotto, further cemented her status in the public eye, making her journey from actress to a beloved public figure a distinctly Filipino story.
+Pauleen Luna stepped onto the stage of 'Eat Bulaga!' in 2005 and introduced audiences to 'Baby Poleng,' a character whose childlike wonder and comedic timing struck a deep chord.
+Her presence became a daily ritual for millions of Filipinos, blending humor with relatable innocence.
+She built a career in film and television beyond the noontime spotlight.
+Her identity remains intertwined with the show that made her a fixture of Philippine pop culture.
+Her marriage to politician Vic Sotto further placed her in the public eye.
+Her journey from actress to beloved public figure is a distinctly Filipino story.

 1981–1996